 Chester Beatty Library

 The Chester Beatty Library was one of my favourite free museums to visit in Dublin.
 Alfred Chester Beatty (known as Chester Beatty) was an American businessman and philanthropist.
 He moved to Dublin in 1950.
 In 1953 he started a library of his collections of rare books, manuscripts, and pieces of art from around the world.
-After his death in 1968 the Irish Government was given his collection.
+After his death in 1968, the Irish Government was given his collection.
 The Chester Beatty Library was opened on the grounds of Dublin Castle in 2000 (note there is admission to go inside Dublin castle, but the grounds are free to explore, and the Chester Beatty Library is free.
-The Chester Beatty Library also offer tours, and they have a rotating exhibit (both of which are free). didn’t realize how much I liked looking at old books (and book illustrations) until I went to the Chester Beatty Library.
+The Chester Beatty Library also offers tours, and they have a rotating exhibit (both of which are free).
+I didn’t realize how much I liked looking at old books (and book illustrations) until I went to the Chester Beatty Library.
 And then returned there several times.

 The Chester Beatty Library is located on the grounds of Dublin Castle, Dublin 2.
 There isn’t a train station nearby (the closest would be Tara Street or Pearse, either one’s about a 20-minute walk).
 The closest Luas would be the Dawson Street Stop on the Green Line (about a 15-minute walk).